readium/readium-js/README.md

 # The EPUB 3.0 CFI library

-This library provides support, in javascript, for parsing and interpreting EPUB 3.0 CFIs. jQuery is the only dependency.
+This library provides support, in javascript, for parsing and interpreting EPUB 3.0 Canonical Fragment Identifiers (CFIs). jQuery is the only dependency.

+The purpose of this library is to allow reading systems to do useful things with EPUB CFIs.
+At the moment, this involves injecting HTML elements into EPUB documents at locations referenced by CFIs.
+The intent is that the injected HTML elements can then be used by reading systems to navigate to, or display something at, those CFI locations.

+The library may be extended to include other sorts of behaviour as the use cases for CFIs become clearer.

 # How to use the CFI library

 Note: Steps 3. and 4. will change soon.
-The requirement to retrieve a package document, explicitly parse a CFI and pass the result to the Interpreter, will be removed.
-The intention is to create an API that only requries the user to specify the URL of an EPUB's package document and the elements to inject for a particular type of CFI.
+The requirement to retrieve a package document, parse a CFI, and pass the result to the Interpreter, will be removed.
+The intention is to create an API that only requries the URL of an EPUB's package document and the HTML element to inject .

 1. Get a copy of the library.
 Currently, a development version of the (library)[https://github.com/justinHume/EPUBCFI/blob/master/epub_cfi.js] is available in the Github repository.
 When the library becomes more stable, a minified version will also be made available as a separate download.